 The next block to talk about is the “Host Controller Interface”.

-For technical and cost reasons, when Bluetooth was originally built, the Radio was a separate chip from the chip that was running your Application.
-The Radio chip took the name of Controller, because it was the Radio and Radio Controller.
-And the chip running the Application was called the Host, because it was hosting the Application.
+For technical and cost reasons, when Bluetooth was originally created the Radio was a separate chip from the one that was running the Application.
+The Radio chip took the name of Controller, because it was the Radio and Radio Controller, and the chip running the Application was called the Host, because it was hosting the Application.

-The interface between the Host and the Controller was typically a UART, SPI or SDIO.
-The data flying over that serial connection was formatted in a Bluetooth SIG specific packets called “HCI Packets”.
-The WICED Software team extended this packet format and is now called “WICED HCI”.
+The interface between the Host and the Controller was typically UART, SPI or SDIO.
+The data flying over that serial connection was formatted in Bluetooth SIG specific packets called “HCI Packets”.
+The WICED Software team extended this packet format and called it “WICED HCI”.

-By standardizing the HCI interface it allowed big application processors (like those exiting in PCs and cellphones) to interface with Bluetooth.
-As time went by the Host and Controller have frequently merged into one chip e.g. 20719, however the WICED HCI interface persists.
+By standardizing the HCI interface, it allowed big application processors (like those exiting in PCs and cellphones) to interface with Bluetooth.
+As time went by the Host and Controller have frequently merged into one chip (e.g. CYW20719), however the WICED HCI interface persists even though both sides may be running on the same chip.